darmie/rol/lrol-parser.md

 ```

 ## Running Parser From LROL CLI
-The binary can be found in the `/bin` directory of the repository.
+Run `make build` from the root directory, it will build the CLI crate.
+Afterwards, the binary will be found in the `/bin` directory of the repository.

 To run the command: